EFTEC/CliOne/README.md

   * if the user doesn't fill the information, then it returns the default value (if any), **end of the flow**
   * if the user fills the information, but it is incorrect, then it asks again and again.
   * if the user fills the right information, then it returns this value, **end of the flow**
+* if input is true setInput(false) then
+  * Note: we were unable to read the values of the argument, and we don't want to read from user input.
+  * it returns the default value, and it could raise an error, **end of the flow**

 Note:
 * isRequired() if the value is missing, then it shows an error.